openxla/stablehlo/docs/spec_draft.md

 [stablehlo.all_reduce](#stablehloall_reduce),
 [stablehlo.all_gather](#stablehloall_gather), etc.).
 It is represented using a `channel-id` and a `channel-type`.
-A `channel-id` is used for cross-partition
-communication: only operations with the same opcode and `channel-id` can communicate to each other.
+A `channel-id` is used for cross-partition communication; only operations with the same opcode and `channel-id` can communicate to each other.
 Non-positive `channel-id` is equivalent to no channel id.
 The `channel-type` is not relevant for this instruction.